jmonto55/blog-app/README.md

 ### Usage

-To run the project, you will need 2 terminals opened:
+To run the project run the following commands:
-- In the first run:

-    ```sh
-    rails tailwind:watch
-    ```
-- In the second run:
+``

     ```sh
     rails tailwindcss:build